 The Deo Tibba Base Camp Trek is considered to be one of the most picturesque treks.
 The trek starts from a small village Khanol.
 From here an approximate distance of 37 km is covered over a period of 6 days.

 An altitude of 14,699 ft is attained during this trek.
 Landscapes ranging from alpine forests, meadows (like the Bedni Bugyal and the Ali Bugyal), waterfalls, moraines and a blue water high altitude lake known as mini-Chandratal can be found on the trail of this trek.
 The trek offers a great view of snow clad peaks of Deo Tibba (6001m) & Indrasan (6220m) along with the glaciers of Jagatsukh and Deo Tibba.

 Trekking is not just about covering a popular trail, it is about exploring new places and discovering new trails.
+Trekking in Uttarakhand is a blissful experience.
 All of the above-mentioned treks can be a good option for the next trekking season in place of Roopkund.
 Their pristine beauty and flawless trails are something to look out for.

 Being on new trails is a refreshing experience.
 Roopkund trail is so popular, that somewhere the rush on the trail has compromised its beauty and one cannot really experience the solitude and the wilderness anymore.
 These relatively remote trails are the best way to enjoy the beauty of the Himalayas.
 As trekkers, we should not be disheartened by the Roopkund trek ban, instead, we should make the most of it.

 So, let’s put on our trekking shoes and set out on these trails.
 Let the splendors of these trails captivate your wander soul.